denisp22/rails-shoppingcart-web-service/README.md

 * [Endpoints](#endpoints)
 ## Introduction

 Web Items is an e-commerce site created to offer different supermarket products online, at the same time, it is the final project of the Ruby on rails/React bootcamp.
-This repository contains the backend API code of web-items.com.
+This repository contains the backend API code of wWeb Items.

 ## Frontend